 Supermarkets – Italy has some small independent stores to buy food from and then some supermarket chains such as Coop, Carrefour and Conad.

-If you were a fan of the Twilight movies then you might recognise Volterra as being the ancient Italian city where the Volturi reside.
-The town features in the New Moon film!
+If you were a fan of the Twilight movies, then you might recognise old town of Volterra as being the ancient Italian city where the Volturi reside.
+The old town features in the New Moon film!

 If you are a movie fan, you can find some of the filming locations from Gladiator here too!